zLouis043/zProjSetup/README.md

 - the bin folder

 And will generate the cmake files and than it will build the project for the first time.

+If you add also the vscode flag it will also open the project in vscode once it is also setup correctly.

+## NOTE : YOU WILL NEED CMAKE TO BUILD THE PROJECT